Get started with MU

 Design a more efficient world.
 The University of Missouri’s (Mizzou) online master of science in civil engineering encourages you to not only imagine but direct the possibilities.
 This flexible, customizable program geared toward working professionals advances your knowledge of key subdisciplines, including structural mechanics, structural engineering and materials, geotechnical and geo-environmental engineering, environmental engineering, water resources engineering and transportation engineering.
 At the same time, emphasis on leadership and project management prepares you to take charge — whether that’s guiding new developments or overseeing projects from proposals through completion and maintenance.

-Within this vast scope, the online master’s in civil engineering focuses highly on transportation design and planning.
-The program graduates innovation-minded professionals ready to rethink infrastructure, public transit and facility design and champion sustainability and is the first of its type in the state of Missouri.
+Within this vast scope, the online master’s in civil engineering focuses on transportation design and planning, environmental engineering and water resources.
+The program graduates innovation-minded professionals ready to rethink infrastructure, water resources management and protection, pollution prevention and control, water supply, public transit and facility design and champion sustainability and is the first of its type in the state of Missouri.

 These collective factors prepare students to sit for and receive one year of credit toward the Professional Engineer (PE) licensure exam.